 Unfortunately, this exception usually does not apply to someone out of status who wants to marry a permanent resident of the United States.
 In those cases, we usually try to determine if the permanent resident spouse is eligible to become a U.S. citizen first through the naturalization process.

 If the foreign national entered the U.S. without being inspected (e.g. crossed over the Mexican or Canadian border) or by committing misrepresentation (e.g. by impersonating someone else), it may be much more difficult for him or her to obtain a green card, but there can be options, such as waivers.
+As of July 2024, the Biden administration is attempting to put into place a new policy allowing non-citizens who entered the country without inspection to “parole in place” — but that program has not begun yet, and it is likely that anti-immigrant groups will try to block this initiative with litigation.
 It is extremely important to consult an attorney before filing any paperwork if your partner entered the U.S. without being inspected by an immigration officer.

 Q. What if I have a criminal history?

-A. Definitely speak to an attorney before moving forward with an immigration petition.
+A. If you or your partner has a criminal history, it is essential to speak to an attorney before moving forward with an immigration petition.
 A criminal record could negatively affect your petition, or result in your petition being denied, depending on the crime/crimes, especially if the crime was committed by the foreign national spouse.
 Depending on the nature of the crime and when the crime occurred, you may be eligible for a waiver, but it is very important to consult a lawyer before filing any paperwork with USCIS in these circumstances.

 Q. How long will it take for my spouse to receive a green card?